 Do not request a payment trace to determine if you were eligible for a payment or to confirm the amount of payment you should have received.

 If you receive a notice that shows your payment was issued as a direct deposit, your need to check with your bank and make sure they didn’t receive a deposit.
 Do not check with your bank prior to 5 days after the payment date or your online account shows your payment amounts because the bank may not have any information.
-Only request a payment trace to track your payment if you received Notice 1444 or Notice 1444-B.
+Only request a payment trace to track your payment if you received Notice 1444, 1444-B or Notice 1444-C.

 IRS assistors cannot initiate a payment trace unless it has been:

 - 5 days since the deposit date and the bank says it hasn’t received the payment

 - 4 weeks since the payment was mailed by check to a standard address for the first EIP

 - 6 weeks since the payment was mailed, and you have a forwarding address on file with the local post office